sonic-net/SONiC/doc/ztp/inband_ztp.md

 ![ztp-engine](images/ztp-engine.svg)

 - Run discovery method in which we determine ZTP mode.
-Whether we work with local ZTP json, ZTP json, simple provisioning script or minigraph.
+Whether we work with local ZTP json, remote ZTP json, simple provisioning script or updategraph.
 See below order of precedence:
 1. ZTP json file specified in pre-defined location as part of the image
 2. ZTP json file downloaded using URL specified in DHCP Option-67
 3. ZTP json file downloaded using URL specified in DHCPv6 Option-59